UniversalDependencies/docs/treebanks/gl_treegal/index.md

 All the information except the syntactic one was semi-automatically converted to UD from the original resource.
 The dependency labels were assigned using cross-lingual parsing techniques, and then manually corrected by a linguist (see the references for more information).
 At the end of this process, several corrections were carried out in order to agree with the UD guidelines.

-Galician-TreeGal v0.41 contains 1000 sentences of the xeral corpus (~25k tokens), and it is divided 20-40-40 splits (train-dev-test).
+Galician-TreeGal v0.42 contains 1000 sentences of the xeral corpus (~25k tokens), and it is divided 60-40 splits (train-test).

 ## Acknowledgments